julie-ng/newtonjs-talk-slides/slides/2-diy-graph/0b-health-check-2.md

 ```

 Note:
+- Why Healthchecks?
+	- Prefer agnostic and open-source to vendor software
+	- Standard for cloud (auto-scaling)
+- IETF: Internet Engineering Task Force
-- Details: can add details of other components 😮
+- **Note Details**: can add details of other components 😮